-1973, Sam Springer was said to have been topping his 36' boats in wood.
-We were told Pentargon was re-topped in steel at some point; perhaps in the 90s and that the existing windows were cut into the top and older windows shut up!
-Looks like a steel top from a longer boat (and it must have been a Springer) was dropped on.
+In 1973, Sam Springer was said to have been topping his 36' boats in wood.
+We were told Pentargon was re-topped in steel at some point in the 90s and that the existing windows were cut in and older windows shut up!
+Looks like a steel top from a longer boat (and it must have been a Springer) was dropped on an older hull.
 Hence the unique lines and the tiny forward deck or so the story goes.

-However, during the ongoing archeological dig to remove almost a ton of unwanted concrete slabs from the bilges, we were unable to unearth any evidence that the original boat had EVER been tampered with.
-For the moment it looks as though Sam worked his magic and produced the ultimate Springer: a narrowboat that can go to sea.
-She's been tested in Class C waters (waves over a metre) and has behaved perfectly and in mid 2007 the freeboard is being raised to 750mm to comply with class D inland waters (as defined by the MCA)
+However, during an archeological dig to remove almost a ton of unwanted concrete slabs from the bilges, we were unable to unearth any evidence that the original boat had EVER been tampered with.
+For the moment it looks as though Sam worked his magic and produced the ultimate Springer: a narrowboat that can go to sea in total safety.
+She's been tested in Class C waters (waves over a meter) and has behaved perfectly and in mid 2007 the freeboard is being raised to 750mm to comply with class D inland waters (as defined by the MCA)

-During 2012/2013, Pentargon's front cabin was modified to fit a 4'6" memory foam mattress on a slatted [IKEA} base, rasing the [double] up closer to the gunnel line and permitting a view out the front window. "auxilary bedding was fitted below and athwarts for Pogue Muhone's use in exceptionally cold weather.
-The Hampshire was tweaked modified and repositioned to provide warm air heating to the space under the bed.
-Last year, Pogue found that the Hampshire was heating the ceiling exceptionally well and the soles plates not very much and over time came up with an ingenious heat trap made of marble slabs cut by a monumental mason in East London.
+During 2013, Pentargon's front cabin was extensively modified to fit a 4'6" memory foam on a slatted [IKEA} base, raising the [double] up close to the gunnel line, permitting a view out the front window.
+An auxilary bunk was fitted below and athwart for Pogue Muhone's personal use in exceptionally cold weather.
+The Hampshire was tweaked, modified and repositioned to provide warm air heating to the space under the bed.
+Pogue found that the Hampshire was heating the ceiling exceptionally well and the soles plates not very much and over time came up with an ingenious heat trap made of marble slabs cut by a monumental mason in East London.

 Waiting around for the cheque to be cleared in late January 2012 gave Pogue a chance to get some work done, surreptitiously, on board in the marina, plan future itineraries and be inventive.
 Pentargon is exceptionally basic and that is something you come to love about her.